 Download a copy of the Garnet Burgundy Bean factsheet.

-Growth habit - Burgundy Bean is easy to establish and can quickly provide a canopy suitable for grazing.
+Burgundy bean is easy to establish and can quickly provide a canopy suitable for grazing.
 It is a persistent perennial due to its robust root system, and can continually produce new shoots.
 Its twining nature allows for growth in mixes with grasses and adds to productive value.
 It requires specific rhizobium for effective nodulation.
 Best regrowth can be obtained when the crop is fully established due to its capacity to store food reserves in the root.

-Despite the large seed, Burgundy Bean should ideally be sown shallow with good soil-seed contact.
+Despite the large seed, Burgundy bean should ideally be sown shallow with good soil-seed contact.
 Establishment of surface sown seed may not be as effective.
-Seed should be planted when soil temperatures exceed 17 degrees C. Care should be taken not to plant in the hottest summer weather.
+Seed should be planted when soil temperatures exceed 17˚C. Care should be taken not to plant in the hottest summer weather.